 It has good charcoal properties.
 Being a dense hardwood, it creates long-burning coals.
 Also, blue gum produces a uniform bed, which outputs nice heat for a lengthy period of time.

 Bluegum is not easy to split.
 For bigger and knotty logs, splitting them by hand is nearly impossible.
 To make things easier, take your tools and start from the edges and make your way around.
 Trying to split from the middle is difficult.

-Get a quality splitting wedge or, if possible, use a hydraulic log splitter.
+Get a quality splitting maul or, if possible, use a hydraulic log splitter.

 Comparing Blue Gum Firewood to Others

 It tops in heat production, produces good coals, a good smell, and burns longer.
 But, its use is limited by the difficulty in its processing.
 The downsides are that it’s difficult to split and times a while to season.
 This, of course, is to be expected of any hardwood.

 Without a doubt, it’s a hardwood with a very high density.
 And, like other eucalyptus species, it doesn’t lose moisture easily.
 You need to have patience and season it for 18-24 months to get thoroughly dry firewood.

 Seasoning time may vary from area to area depending upon temperature and humidity.
 Keep your racks spaced and raised from the ground.
 And, of course, occasionally check it with a moisture meter.